top of page

 I often paint the story of my life as a series of phenomenal improbabilities.

-I was born in what's known as the crossroads of the world — a place where Eastern Europe, Western Asia, & the Middle East gather around a table set by the Caspian Sea in Baku, Azerbaijan.
+I was born at the crossroads of the world — a place where Eastern Europe, Western Asia, and the Middle East all gather around a table set against the Caspian shore in Baku, Azerbaijan.

-In 1995, destiny, determination, and dogged belief danced their way together to deliver my family a Green Card in the very first Diversity Visa Lottery in the U.S., catapulting us to another cultural crossroads: New York City.
+In 1995, a dance of destiny & and determination landed my family a Green Card via one of the first Diversity Visa Lottery, transporting us to another cultural center of the world: New York City.

-For more information about my services, as well as my Curriculum Vitae, please take a look below.
-My deepest thanks to you for being here — and better yet, for being you.
+For more information about my services, my CV, and scheduling an introductory session with me, please take a look below.
+My deepest thanks to you for being here, and for being you.

 Kindly,